 - 1/2 cup chopped sweet rice cakes, optional

 - 4-6 tbsp sweet condensed milk

-- In a bowl whisk together milk, cream (if suing) and sugar until the sugar dissolves.
-Pour into a gallon size ziplock and laying flat in the freezer, Freeze it for at least 3 hrs.
+- In a bowl whisk together milk, cream (if using) and sugar until the sugar dissolves.
+Pour into a gallon size zip bag and lay flat in the freezer.
+Freeze it for at least 3 hrs.

-- Take the bag out of freezer and thaw in on the counter for 10 minutes.
+- Take the bag out of freezer and thaw in on the counter for 5-10 minutes.
 Using a rolling pin, pound the bag to break up the solid milk into large chunks flipping the bag back and forth.
-When you see the milk it broken into somewhat large slush chunk, stop the pounding.
+When you see the milk broken into large slush chunks, stop the pounding.

 - Scoop the milk chunks into the individual serving bowls and top with red beans, about 3-4 tablespoonfuls per serving, and rice cakes if using.
-Drizzle with sweet condensed milk and serve immediately.
+Drizzle with sweet condensed milk, about 1-2 tablespoon each.
+Serve immediately.